kstenerud/concise-encoding/ce-structure.md

 ### Floating Point

 A floating point number is composed of a whole part, fractional part, and possible exponent.
 Floating point numbers **CAN** be binary or decimal.
-In a decimal floating point number, the exponent represents 10 to the power of the exponent value, whereas in a binary floating point number the exponent represents 2 to the power of the exponent value.
+In a decimal floating point number, the exponent represents 10 to the power of the exponent value (for example 3.814 x 10⁵⁰), whereas in a binary floating point number the exponent represents 2 to the power of the exponent value (for example 7.403 x 2¹⁵).
 Concise Encoding supports both decimal and binary floating point numbers in various sizes, configurations, and notations.

- * Decimal floating point number (example): 3.814 x 10⁵⁰
- * Binary floating point number (example):  7.403 x 2¹⁵

-Binary floating point values in Concise Encoding adhere to the ieee754 binary floating point standard for 32-bit and 64-bit sizes, and [bfloat](https://en.wikipedia.org/wiki/Bfloat16_floating-point_format) for 16-bit sizes.
+Binary floating point values in Concise Encoding adhere to the [ieee754](https://en.wikipedia.org/wiki/IEEE_754) binary floating point standard for 32-bit and 64-bit sizes, and [bfloat](https://en.wikipedia.org/wiki/Bfloat16_floating-point_format) for 16-bit sizes.
 In [CBE](cbe-specification.md), they are directly stored in these formats.
 In [CTE](cte-specification.md), they are stored as textual representations that will ultimately be converted into these formats when evaluated by a machine.
-Following ieee754-2008 recommendations, the most significant bit of the significand field of an ieee754 binary NaN (not-a-number) value is defined as the "quiet" bit.
+Following [ieee754-2008 recommendations](https://en.wikipedia.org/wiki/IEEE_754#Binary), the most significant bit of the significand field of an ieee754 binary NaN (not-a-number) value is defined as the "quiet" bit.
 When set, the NaN is quiet.
 When cleared, the NaN is signaling.

-    s 1111111 1xxxxxxxxxxxxxxxxxxxxxxx = Quiet NaN (binary float32)
+    s 1111111 1xxxxxxxxxxxxxxxxxxxxxxx = float32 quiet NaN
-    s 1111111 0xxxxxxxxxxxxxxxxxxxxxxx = Signaling NaN (binary float32)
+    s 1111111 0xxxxxxxxxxxxxxxxxxxxxxx = float32 signaling NaN (if payload is not all zeroes)

-An implementation **MUST** preserve the signaling/quiet status of a NaN, and **MAY** discard the rest of the NaN payload information.
+An implementation **MUST** preserve the signaling/quiet status of a NaN, and **MAY** discard the rest of the NaN payload information (being careful not to set the payload to all zeroes, which would signify infinity instead of NaN).

 An implementation **MAY** alter the type and storage size of a floating point value when encoding/decoding as long as the final numeric value remains the same.